w3f/polkadot-wiki/docs/maintain/maintain-wss.md

 historical information regarding transfers, balance histories, and more advanced queries involving past events, etc.

 An archive node requires a lot more diskspace.
-Start of januari 2023 a pruned polkadot takes around 115 GB, a polkadot archive node around 765 GB, which will inrease slowly over time.
+At the start of January 2023, polkadot disk usage was at 115 GB for a pruned node and 765 GB for an archive node.
+This value will increase with time.
 For an archive node you need the options `--state-pruning archive --blocks-pruning archive` in your startup settings.

 :::tip
 Inclusion in the Polkadot.js UI requires an archive node.